Haroenv/notice/README.md

 # Usage

-Link both `style.css` and `main.js` in your html file.
+Link both `notice.css` and `notice.js` in your html file.
 Then in a script you can make a new notice by doing

 ```js
 notice('the text inside the notice');